Spanish flu: Devastated communities

-In Iran, the mortality was very high: according to an estimate, between 902,400 and 2,431,000, or 8% to 22% of the total population died.
+In Iran, the mortality was estimated at between 902,400 and 2,431,000, or 8% to 22% of the total population.
 The country was going through the Persian famine of 1917–1919 concurrently.

 In Ireland, during the worst 12 months, the Spanish flu accounted for one-third of all deaths.

 In South Africa it is estimated that about 300,000 people amounting to 6% of the population died within six weeks.
-Government actions in the early stages of the virus' arrival in the country in September 1918 are believed to have unintentionally accelerated its spread throughout the country.
+Government actions in the early stages of the virus' arrival in the country in September 1918 are believed to have unintentionally accelerated its spread.
 Almost a quarter of the working population of Kimberley, consisting of workers in the diamond mines, died.
 In British Somaliland, one official estimated that 7% of the native population died.
-This huge death toll resulted from an extremely high infection rate of up to 50% and the extreme severity of the symptoms, suspected to be caused by cytokine storms.
+This huge death toll resulted from an extremely high infection rate of up to 50% and the extreme severity of the symptoms.